SmartiOSDev/iCompressMe/ContactUs.md

 ## Support / Contact

-If you have any other questions about an app, please contact:
+If you have any other questions about an *iCompressMe* app, please contact:

 contactusiosapp@gmail.com or post your quesitons and any issue on https://github.com/SmartiOSDev/iCompressMe/issues (Please be patient while waiting for a reply as this is only a 1 man company and some answers to rare problems may require intense research)